 This website draws attention to the ideas of Joseph Beuys - which still have great relevance to our current situation especially in areas such as education, the environment, economic models, social sculpture and art practice generally.

 I aim to keep you informed of all the work that has been and is still being done in his name and spirit - especially highlighting those in 2021.
 This is a very large undertaking, started in May 2020.
-It will take many months or years to complete.
+It will take several years to complete, if ever.
+This site focuses on Joseph Beuys and does not attempt to include work by other artists or Beuys' practitioners.
 I welcome your support by bringing to my attention any relevant work that you believe will add to the site's comprehensiveness.
 The 'About' page gives a little more detail.

 In navigating the site, the menu items at the top of the home page lead to areas of general interest, whilst the section buttons on the home page lead to specific areas of interest.

 The site is very much under preparation but please keep me informed of any existing or future events that you know of, or are planning.
 Please use the form below.

 A young Beuys in Kurhaus Kleve.
 A poster advertising the exhibition 'Work Lines' (Werklinien) in 2016 Image: Cliff Gorman

 Search the site and decide

 Joseph Beuys was one of the most influential artists of the 20th Century.
 He widened the very concept of art by including 'invisible materials' such as thoughts, feelings, and actions as materials which require 'sculpting'.
 And, since everyone participates in this sculpting process, a process he called ‘social sculpture’, he maintained 'Everyone is an artist' and we all have the capacity to shape the world we inhabit for the better.
 But where are we on this path?
 Hopefully, this website will provide some answers to this question.